mainmatter/ember-simple-auth/packages/ember-simple-auth/README.md

 ### Stores

-Ember.SimpleAuth __persists the session state and its properties so it survives a page reload__.
-When the session is created in the application initializer it tries to restore any previously persisted state and properties and if that succeeds, is authenticated immediately.
-While Ember.SimpleAuth comes with several store types, only one store is used per application; that store can be configured during setup (see the
+Ember.SimpleAuth __persists the session state so it survives a page reload__.
-[API docs for `Ember.SimpleAuth.setup`](http://ember-simple-auth.simplabs.com/api.html#Ember-SimpleAuth-setup)):
+While Ember.SimpleAuth comes with several store types, only one store is used per application; that store can be configured during setup (see the [API docs for `Ember.SimpleAuth.setup`](http://ember-simple-auth.simplabs.com/api.html#Ember-SimpleAuth-setup)):

 ```js